Oxfordshire GP surgeries to go Bee Healthy

 The three surgeries awarded Bee Healthy funding are St Bartholomew’s Medical Centre in East Oxford; Summertown Health Centre in North Oxford; and Windrush Medical Practice in Witney.

-Volunteers at each centre are preparing the ground over the summer, and planting will take place in the autumn.
+Volunteers at each centre prepared the ground last summer, and planting took place in the autumn.